 Or must carry an extra 2 X 13A/113 extinguishers to the requirements in Item 28/29

-Item 27 – Fire Buckets all vessels shall have 2 fire
+Item 27 – Fire Buckets all vessels shall have two (2) fire

 buckets clearly labeled FIRE. and to each

-have a lanyard attached to the handle.
+have a lanyard attached to the handle that can reach overboard to bail water from the topside.
 (17)

 Item 28 – Fire Extinguisher Engine Space.
 Must have fixed fire extinguishing system both.